 Once the decisions of where to go and what universities to apply are made, the next step is to understand their application process.
-While most universities keep it simple by asking your GMAT/GRE, TOEFL/IELTS scores, your transcripts, making you write two essays with a word limit, and asking you to produce letters of recommendation; others keep it slightly more complex.
-They substitute the essay part with asking you to write an introduction about yourself in a statement that highlights amongst a lot of things, your compatibility with what the university has to offer.
+While most universities keep it simple by asking your GMAT/GRE, TOEFL/IELTS scores, your transcripts, making you write two essays with a word limit, and asking you to produce letters of recommendation; others make it slightly more complex.
+They substitute the essay part with asking you to write an introduction about yourself in a statement that highlights amongst many things, your compatibility with what the university has to offer.

 For the trained eye, an SOP can also help weed out troublemakers and those people that would not contribute anything productive to the university’s legacy.
-It would also help in understanding how far the individual is going to make an effort to better himself using the facilities at the colleges and whether he’s done his research before applying or he’s just applying to all of them, hoping to be lucky.
+It would also help in understanding how far the individual is going to make an effort to better himself using the facilities at the colleges and whether he has done his research before applying or he is just applying to all of them, hoping to be lucky.
 A well-written SOP can also tell the admissions committee whether the university that is being applied to can have a symbiotic relationship with the candidate.
-All said and done, it is important to know how to write a good SOP.
-Mentioned underneath, are some of the tips on how to write a good SOP.
+All said and done, it is important to know how to write a good Statement of purpose.
+Mentioned underneath, are some of the statement of purpose tips.

 An SOP should contain details about oneself.
-This, however, doesn’t mean that you write all the unimportant details about yourself.
+This, however, does not mean that you write all the unimportant details about yourself.
 Keep it concise and make sure all the important parts of your life so far have been highlighted.
 Most people think accomplishments in extracurricular activities should not be mentioned.
-On the contrary, applying to a university that boasts of diversity, requires you to highlight those achievements because this just serves to tell the admissions committee that you are willing to venture out there and experiment.
-Mention your schooling in concise words, why you chose the stream you did in your high school/graduation (depending on what you’re applying for) and where you hope to go from there.
-This is one of the important aspects about an SOP because they expect to see clarity of thought.
+On the contrary, applying to a university that boasts of diversity requires you to highlight those achievements because this just serves to tell the admissions committee that you are willing to venture out there and experiment.
+Mention your schooling in concise words, why you chose the stream you did in your high school/graduation (depending on what you are applying for) and where you hope to go from there.
+This is one of the important aspects of an SOP because they expect to see the clarity of thought.

-Therefore, mention how your graduation/high school has helped you realise what field you want to go into, or whether you want to continue in the same field.
-Along the same lines, mention your long term goals in the field because no admissions committee wants to see a casual student enrolling in the course.
-Don’t forget to show in the SOP that you’ve done you research and this interest is not some windfall interest.
-Also indicate that you’ve done your research about the university.
-While mentioning that, make sure you mention your short term goals.
-These should primarily include what you hope to do in the university as a student- what skills you hope to develop and how they’ll translate to your long term goals.
+Therefore, mention how your graduation/high school has helped you realize what field you want to go into, or whether you want to continue in the same field.
+Along the same lines, mention your long-term goals in the field because no admissions committee wants to see a casual student enrolling in the course.
+Do not forget to show in the SOP that you have done your research and this interest is not some windfall interest.
+Also, indicate that you have done your research about the university.
+While mentioning that, make sure you mention your short-term goals.
+These should primarily include what you hope to do in the university as a student- what skills you hope to develop and how they will translate to your long-term goals.
 There should not be mixed messages in the SOP.
-You can’t mention that you wish to pursue Finance in the Long Term and take up something as arbitrary as English Literature.
+You cannot mention that you wish to pursue Finance in the Long Term and take up something as arbitrary as English Literature.
 It sends the wrong message.
 While you may mention that you wish to pursue them as a hobby, that message should be clear.

-Most people assume that writing to prestigious universities require you to use flowery language with high frequency words and obscure idioms.
-This couldn’t be further from the truth.
-The most important thing to remember in an SOP is communication of ideas.
-An SOP, when read, is read for clarity of thought and appropriateness of vocabulary- not high frequency words and idioms where other words could have been substituted.
-Don’t make the mistake of compromising on quality for vocabulary.
-This, however, doesn’t go to mean that you use casual words.
+Most people assume that writing to prestigious universities requires you to use flowery language with high-frequency words and obscure idioms.
+This could not be further from the truth.
+The most important thing to remember in an SOP is the communication of ideas.
+An SOP, when read, is read for clarity of thought and appropriateness of vocabulary- not high-frequency words and idioms where other words could have been substituted.
+Do not make the mistake of compromising on quality for vocabulary.
+This, however, does not go to mean that you use casual words.
 Keep the SOP forma, use appropriate vocabulary.
 In case of doubt, feel free to refer to the dictionary.
-The SOP must give off the idea of being well-researched and thought of, not something you’d write to a school fair.
+The SOP must give off the idea of being well researched and thought of, not something you would write to a school fair.

 This is one of the important things in writing an SOP.
 One should focus on the way the writing should flow.
-Obviously there are going to be a lot of things one wants to say.
+Obviously, there are going to be many things one wants to say.
 However, it should be remembered that the writing should not feel dismembered.
 When re-reading the SOP, ensure that the flow is constant and legible.

 Though SOP is not the determinant, make the lasting impression count.